Antoine Walsh: Château de Serrant

-In 1749, Antoine assisted his brother François Jacques Walsh (1704-1782) in buying from the last surviving descendant of the de Bautru family, the lordship of Serrant in Anjou; coming with the Château de Serrant and its estate.
+In 1749, Antoine assisted his brother François Jacques Walsh (1704–1782) in buying from the last surviving descendant of the de Bautru family, the lordship of Serrant in Anjou; coming with the Château de Serrant and its estate.
 The Walsh family set about redecorating the interior of the castle, they built an English style park, pavilions, and a monumental gate complete with the family crest.

 Francois Jacques Walsh (a wealthy Nantes shipowner in his own right) was ennobled as the Comte de Serrant in 1754.

 The château eventually passed out of the hands of the Walsh family in 1830 when Valentine Eugénie Joséphine Walsh de Serrant married the Duc de La Trémoïlle (1764–1839).
 La Trémoïlle set to the task of restoring the castle and added several features, including parapets and cornices.
 The La Trémoïlle family still own the château.

 Later life

 In 1755, the O'Shiell family became ennobled.

 Antoine remained a trusted friend of the Prince, acting as an intermediary with Frederick II of Prussia's ambassador to Paris the Earl Marischal in their dispute in 1754.

-He died at Cap Français, San Domingo (Haiti), on 2 March 1763.
+He died at Cap-Français, Saint-Domingue on 2 March 1763.

 On his death his Jacobite peerage passed to his second and only surviving son, Antoine Jean Baptiste Walsh, Comte de Serrant.